 - Industry Executives: Your Statement of Interest must address what makes you the perfect candidate for this job track and what excites you about this area of filmmaking, plus a summary of your relevant professional experience (education/internships/applicable work in the industry)

 - FREE for Filmmaker Pro Members (limited to one waived fee per Membership year)

 - $65 for non-Members

 Project Involve seeks filmmakers with original voices and unique visions that can help fulfill our mission to increase diversity within the film industry.
 Additionally, strong consideration is given to those whose work samples and statements of interest demonstrate talent, passion, focus, responsibility and a strong commitment to collaboration.

 Beyond the application fee, there is no cost or tuition to participate in any of Film Independent’s Artist Development programs.

 Film Independent membership is not required when applying to Artist Development Labs; however, all participants accepted into the labs are required to join Film Independent at the standard annual membership rate of $95.

 Project Involve accepts applications from filmmakers all over the world.
-However, those applicants who are invited to participate in the program should plan to be in Los Angeles for its nine-month duration, and are expected to attend all sessions in person.
+However, those applicants who are invited to participate in the program must reside in Los Angeles for its nine-month duration and are expected to attend all sessions in person.
 Film Independent is unable to subsidize any travel, lodging and/or visa expenses for any participants attending from outside of Los Angeles.